metta-systems/libsss/doc/spec.md

   1 :  4 : Stream Local ID (LSID) in sender ID space
   5 :  4 : Priority value
 ```
- * Priority value is a `big_uint32_t` with 0 for maximum stream priority and maximum uint value for minimum stream priority.
+ * Priority value is a `big_uint32_t` with 0 for maximum stream priority and maximum uint32_t value for minimum stream priority.

 ## 5 Stream Protocol